 To mitigate noise during the construction of new lines, we engage independent acoustic professionals to recommend noise reduction measures and prepare a construction noise permit management plan as needed.
 We also install noise enclosures, where appropriate, and adopt a permit-to-work system to ensure that equipment use meets specifications and users are trained in noise control compliance when working during restricted hours.
 For new railway projects, noise barriers are built along the railway as necessary to reduce noise impact on the surrounding community.

 Waste and Wastewater Management

-We encourage our contractors to reduce and recycle waste as well as reuse excavation materials during construction.
-Any discarded excavation materials and construction waste are properly stored and disposed of in compliance with Government regulations.
-Contractors on all new railway projects are contractually obligated to draw up and implement a Waste Management Plan which includes regular checks to review waste records to ensure proper execution.
+We encourage our contractors to reduce and recycle waste and to reuse excavation materials during construction wherever possible.
+Any discarded excavation materials and construction wastes are properly stored and disposed of in compliance with Government regulations.
+Contractors on all new railway projects are contractually obligated to prepare and implement a Waste Management Plan which includes regular checks to review waste records to ensure proper execution.

 Wastewater is treated and discharged into the public storm drainage/sewage system maintained by the Government.
 The Lok Ma Chau and Lo Wu stations have their own sewage treatment plants and the effluent is discharged into coastal waters at Tai Po Kau Staff Quarters.

 The municipal water system is our main source of water which is used primarily for cleaning trains, railway infrastructure and stations.
 Water used to clean trains is collected and recycled for another round of train washing or as toilet flushing water in the depots.

 Indoor Air Quality